Office of Student Financial Aid

 Personal Budget Calculator

 Get tips on where your personal budget measures up to college affordability: Budget Tips - College Costs Do your personal expenses need to be reduced?
 Use the tips in the link above to assess areas in which you believe you can reduce expenses so college can continue to be affordable to you.
 Sometimes it is easy to give yourself a break and relax, but keep costs low.
 There are inexpensive ways to enjoy yourself without breaking your entertainment budget.
 Check out free festivals in the community, carpool with friends out of town, share the costs of dining and going out.
 Above all, limit yourself so that your entertainment budget does not end up being financed on credit!
-Save up for fun events.
+Save up for fun events, and reward yourself once in a while for all your hard work.

 Check Your Knowledge!